Ohio EBT Customer Service: How to Get Help & Common Issues

 ON THIS PAGE

-Getting answers about your Ohio EBT benefits doesn't need to be a headache.
-Whether you're an existing recipient needing to replace a lost card or reset your PIN, or you're just starting and have questions about the application, this guide provides straightforward instructions for contacting Ohio EBT customer service and resolving common problems efficiently.
+Handling your EBT benefits doesn't have to be a complicated process.
+Whether you're a current recipient needing to replace a lost card, reset your PIN, or report a suspicious transaction, or you're new to the program with questions about applying, this guide provides clear instructions for contacting EBT customer service in Ohio and resolving problems quickly.

 How to Contact EBT Customer Service in Ohio

-Mail: To contact the EBT Operations office, you can send documents to the Ohio Department of Job and Family Services, Office of Family Assistance, P.O.
+• Mail: For matters requiring official documentation, the designated address for customer service for EBT in Ohio is: Ohio Department of Job and Family Services, Office of Family Assistance (EBT Operations), P.O.
 Box 183204, Columbus, OH 43218-3204.

 Multi-Lingual Support